reykel/api_ajax_wp_plugin/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin connect your site to an API REST and offer you to make a search via ajax.
+This plugin has been made with educational purposes.
+It shows you by example how to connect your site to an API REST and to make a search in it via ajax.
 It also provide you with a setting menu in the WP dashboard.
 It uses for it the free https://www.thecocktaildb.com/ API.

 == Installation ==